Wildsong/docker-caddy-proxy/README.md

 # docker-caddy-proxy

-Caddy is a simple fast web server that I use a reverse proxy.
+Caddy is a simple fast web server that I use here as a reverse proxy.

 My reverse proxy configuration based on [homeall/caddy-reverse-proxy-cloudflare](https://github.com/homeall/caddy-reverse-proxy-cloudflare)